bibleexchange/courses/book-of-romans/001_doctrinal/702_law-holy-just-good.md

 ## The Law is Holy, And Just and Good (vs. 7-13)

-In Romans 7:7-13, Paul establishes the goodness of God’s Law and the wickedness of sin.
+In Romans 7:7-13, Paul establishes the goodness of God&apos;s Law and the wickedness of sin.
 Paul is writing to the Jew, those who understand the law (vs.1), and properly frames the purpose and nature of the Law.
 Service to the letter of the Law cannot make one righteous, but in its exactness it awakens the sinner to his need of Christ.

 ### Question: Is the Law Sin?

-> Romans 7:7 ¶ What shall we say then?
+> Romans 7:7  What shall we say then?
 Is the law sin?

 Why Would Paul Ask this question?
 Paul had written in verse 6 that the law was something he was delivered from.
 This would seem to infer that the law is "bad".